What does the recruitment and screening process look like?

-Successful completion of the 56 hours of training is followed by a three-month orientation period.
+Successful completion of training is followed by a three-month orientation period.
 This provides the volunteer and Distress Centre opportunities to determine if this is a good fit.

-What is the time commitment a volunteer is expected to offer?
+What is the time commitment expected of a volunteer?

 Distress Centre Calgary expects volunteers to complete 48 shifts over the course of a year; on average 1 shift per week.
 For ConnecTeen volunteers, the commitment is 40 shifts over a 10 month period.
-Online Services volunteers are expected to complete 4 shifts over a 6 month period.
 New volunteers are also expected to complete one weekend shift per month (defined as any shift from Friday-Saturday) for their first three months.
 Volunteers can complete shifts with more frequency if they choose.
 The purpose behind the 48 shifts a year is to be able to ensure the lines have adequate coverage at all times.
 This also compensates for the investment the Distress Centre puts in for training each volunteer.